The two definitions of the index difference: Introduction

 \subsection{Spectral-flow-index theorem}

 Let us explain the strategy for the proof of Theorem \ref{mainresult-psc}, first under the assumption that $X=*$ and $d +1 \equiv 0 \pmod 8$.
-In this case, the relevant $K$-groups are isomorphic to $\bZ$, detected by an ordinary Fredholm index.
+In this case, $\pi_0 (\Fred^{d+1,0}(H))$ is isomorphic to $\bZ$, detected by an ordinary Fredholm index.
 The space $\Fred^{d,0}(H)$ is homeomorphic to the space of self-adjoint Fredholm operators on a real Hilbert space.
-The fundamental group $\pi_1 (\Fred^{d,0}(H))$ is infinite cyclic, and it is detected by the ''spectral flow'' $\spfl$: if $A(t)$ is a family of operators, $A(\pm 1 )$ invertible, $\spfl (A)$ is the number of eigenvalues of $A(t)$ that cross $0$, counted with multiplicities.
+The fundamental group $\pi_1 (\Fred^{d,0}(H))$ is isomorphic to $\bZ$, and it is detected by the ``spectral flow'' $\spfl$: if $A$ is a family of operators such that $A(\pm 1 )$ invertible, then $\spfl (A)$ is the number of eigenvalues of $A(t)$ that cross $0$, counted with multiplicities.
 This concept was introduced by Atiyah-Patodi-Singer \cite[\S 7]{APS3}.
 To such a family, one can associate the operator $D_A:= \partial_t + A(t)$, acting on $L^2 (\bR;H)$.
 This is Fredholm, and so has an index.
-The ''spectral-flow index theorem'' states that $\spfl = \pm \ind (D_A)$ (for the moment, we ignore the sign).
+The ``spectral-flow index theorem'' states that $\spfl (A) = \pm \ind (D_A)$ (for the moment, we ignore the sign).
 The basic idea why Theorem \ref{mainresult-psc} is expected to be true is that Hitchin's index difference is given by the spectral flow of the family $A(t)=\Dir_{g_t}$, while Gromov-Lawson's index difference is the index of the operator $D_{A}$.

 There are many approaches to spectral-flow-index theorems in the literature.
 Atiyah-Patodi-Singer gave a proof for a special case \cite[Theorem 7.4]{APS3}: $A(t)$ has to be an elliptic operator on a closed manifold, and the crucial assumption is that $A(1)=A(-1)$.
 This is important, because their proof is by gluing the ends together in order to reduce to an index problem on $M \times S^1$, which can be solved by the usual Atiyah-Singer index theorem.
 However, this assumption is not satisfied in our case.
 One obvious first idea for such a reduction would be to use that $A(1)$ and $A(-1)$ are homotopic through invertible operators, by Kuiper's theorem.
 Composing the family $A(t)$ with such a homotopy would result in a closed family $A'$, and the operator $D_A'$ would have the same index.
 But the index problem for the new family still cannot be reduced to a problem on $M \times S^1$, for a very fundamental reason: for that to work the homotopy must be through \emph{pseudo-differential operators}.
 Even though $A(1)$ and $A(-1)$ are homotopic through elliptic differential operators and through invertible operators on the Hilbert space, we cannot fulfill both requirements at once!
 In fact, our proof will clearly show that this is the essential information captured by the spectral flow.